zyme-xd/discordcaptcha/README.md

 !create-role // Creates the verification role
 ```

+## Changing captcha type
+Discordcaptcha offers you two captcha types: first, images as captchas and second, normal text messages.
+It's up on you whether you want images or text.
+Notice, that images are **way** harder to bypass than normal text messages.<br/>
+The default type is `image`.
+To edit the type, you change the value of key `captchaType` in `~/src/config.json` to either `image`or `text`.<br/>

 ## Adding captchas
 You can add as many captchas as you want into the `~/captchas/` directory, but please keep in mind that:
 - Extension has to be .png